 Q: I won a raffle held by my supplier last week.
-My prize was a new camera.
+My prize was an Apple Watch.
 May I accept the prize?

-A: The prize is deemed a gift, and assuming the value is over £100 (or £50 in specified markets), you will need the approval of your line manager to accept the gift.
-Ensure it is recorded on the gifts register by completing a Gifts and Entertainment Form and emailing: giftsandents@dunnhumby.com
+The prize is deemed a gift, and assuming the value is over £100, you will need the approval of your Line Manager and Business Integrity to accept the gift.
+Get that Business Integrity pre-approval via the GEMA Tool.